Lovsan/chatterbox/README.md

 - **React Front-End (Optional)**: Migrate the front-end to React for a more dynamic and modern user experience.

 ## 🐞 Known Bugs
-- The users panel (in "Chat" tab) does not update in real time when a message is received from someone other than the current chat participant.
+- The "Users" panel in "Chat" tab does not update in real time when a message is received from someone other than the current chat participant.

 ## 📜 License